WHO says it advised Ukraine to destroy pathogens in health labs to prevent disease spread | Malay Mail

 Ukrainian officials in Kyiv and at their embassy in Washington did not respond to requests for comment.

-Ukraine's laboratory capabilities are at the center of a growing information war since Russia began moving troops into Ukraine two weeks ago.
+Ukraine’s laboratory capabilities have been at the centre of a growing information war since Russia began moving troops into Ukraine two weeks ago.

-On Wednesday, Russian foreign ministry spokesperson Maria Zakharova repeated a longstanding claim that the United States operates a biowarfare lab in Ukraine, an accusation that has been repeatedly denied by Washington and Kyiv.

-Zakharova said that documents unearthed by Russian forces in Ukraine showed “an emergency attempt to erase evidence of military biological programmes” by destroying lab samples.
+Yesterday, Russia called a meeting of the 15-member UN Security Council to reassert, without providing evidence, a longstanding claim that Ukraine ran biological weapons laboratories with US Defence Department support.

+Izumi Nakamitsu, the UN High Representative for Disarmament Affairs, told the Security Council yesterday that the United Nations is “not aware” of any biological weapons programme in Ukraine, which joined an international ban on such arms, as has Russia and the United States along with 180 other countries.

+UN officials have also said the WHO, in its work with Ukraine, is not aware of any activity in the country that would violate international treaties “including on chemical weapons or biological weapons.”

-The WHO statement made no reference to biowarfare.
+The WHO statement to Reuters referred solely to public health laboratories.
 The agency said it encourages all parties to cooperate in “the safe and secure disposal of any pathogens they come across, and to reach out for technical assistance as needed.”
-It offered to help wherever possible with technical guidance and coordination.
+It offered to help wherever possible with technical guidance and coordination. — Reuters

-The United Nations Security Council will convene today at Russia's request, diplomats said, to discuss Moscow's claims, presented without evidence, of US biological activities in Ukraine. ― Reuters